 REGIONAL TOWN PLANNING OFFICE

-The regional town planning located in the housing board buildings, with the help of the chief town planning office, provides technical assistance to the corporation in preparing the maser plan.
+The regional town planning located in the housing board buildings, with the help of the chief town planning office, provides technical assistance to the corporation in preparing the master plan.
 The regional office is headed by the town planner Sri.
 Khaja Sharafudheen.
 A team of planners in the regional office and chief office are assigned with the task of preparation of the master plan.